Western wear: Shirt

-A Western shirt is a traditional item of Western wear characterized by a stylized yoke on the front and on the back.
+A Western shirt is a traditional item of western wear characterized by a stylized yoke on the front and on the back.
 It is generally constructed of chambray, denim or tartan fabric with long sleeves, and in modern form is sometimes seen with snap pockets, patches made from bandana fabric, and fringe.
 The "Wild West" era was during the late Victorian era, hence the direct similarity of fashion.

 A Western dress shirt is often elaborately decorated with piping, embroidered roses and a contrasting yoke.
 In the 1950s these were frequently worn by movie cowboys like Roy Rogers or Clayton Moore's Lone Ranger.
 Derived from the elaborate Mexican vaquero costumes like the guayabera, these were worn at rodeos so the cowboy could be easily identifiable.
-Buffalo Bill was known to wear them with a buckskin fringe jacket during his Wild West shows and they were fashionable for teenagers in the 1970s and late 2000s.
+Buffalo Bill was known to wear them with a buckskin fringe jacket during his Wild West shows.

-Another common type of Western shirt is the shield-front shirt worn by many US Cavalry troopers during the American Civil War but originally derived from a red shirt issued to prewar firefighters.
+Another common type of Western shirt is the shield-front shirt (also called a bib shirt))worn by many US Cavalry troopers during the American Civil War but originally derived from a red shirt issued to prewar firefighters.
 The cavalry shirt was made of blue wool with yellow piping and brass buttons and was invented by the flamboyant George Armstrong Custer.
 In recent times this shield-front shirt was popularised by John Wayne in Fort Apache and was also worn by rockabilly musicians like the Stray Cats.

-In 1946, Papa Jack Wilde put snap buttons on the front, and pocket flaps on the Western shirt, and established Rockmount Ranch Wear.
+In 1946, Papa Jack Weil put snap buttons on the front, and pocket flaps on the Western shirt, and established Denver's Rockmount Ranch Wear.
+Other early Western wear labels included California-based H Bar C, and Panhandle Slim, from Westmoor Manufacturing, which migrated from Minneapolis, to Omaha, and finally in 1975 to Fort Worth, Texas.

+Western shirts have been a staple of the American West and fashionable with young men since the 1960s and 1970s.
+A GQ writer in 2012 noted "vintage washed out westerns from the '70s becoming coveted items."